 Pick a day-bed at the Beach Bar for Middle Eastern snacks and expertly mixed cocktails.
 The Coffee Bar brews a mean flat white and an even sharper espresso martini.

-The Restaurant is open 7am–11pm; the Beach Bar pours drinks 11am–11pm.
+The Restaurant is open for breakfast between 7am–11am.
+Lunch is served from noon until 5pm, and dinner from 5pm to 11pm.
+The Beach Bar pours drinks 11am–9pm.
 The Coffee Bar is open 24 hours.

 Tantalising classics such as burgers, noodles and steamed buns can be brought to your room in compostable paper boxes around the clock.